Total VPN on Linux: Your Guide to Manual Setup and Best Practices

 Should I disable IPv6 when using a VPN on Linux?

 If your VPN provider isn’t handling IPv6 properly, you may want to disable IPv6 to prevent leaks.
 Some providers support IPv6 with leak protection, so check the provider’s guidance.
+Nordvpn threat protection pro not turning on heres how to fix it fast 2026

 How often should I update my VPN configuration?